ColbyBrungard/Geoprocess-by-area/README.md

 A. Smoothing: circle-shaped smooting filter with radius of 4 cells

-C. Analytical hillshade: Azimuth = 315, declination = 45 (default parameters)
+C. Analytical hillshade: Azimuth = 315, declination = 45 (default parameters).
+If date is set to the winter solstice then the resulting analytical hillshade would likely be a proxy for the maximum amount of shadow that a cell might experience and thus represent cooler/wetter vs. warmer/drier microclimates.
+I think.

 D. Slope calculated using the D-inf (Tarboton, 1997), and is in percent.
 Profile, plan, longitudinal, cross, minimum, maximum, and total curvature calculated using Zevenbergen and Thorne 1987 method.
 I tried calculating flow-line curvature, but it never produced an output (even with slope set to the correct units of percent).

 E. Convergence index: neighbors = 3x3, method = gradient.
 "The index is obtained by averaging the bias of the slope directions of the adjacent calls from the direction of the central cell, and subtracting 90 degrees.
 The possible values of the index range from -90 to +90 degrees.
 Values for a cell where all eight neighbors drain to the cell (pit) are -90, values for a cell where all eight neighbors drain away from the cell center (peak) is 90, values for a cell where all eight neighbors drain to one direction are 0."
 From: Kiss, R (2004).
 Determination of drainage network in digital elevation models, utilities and limitations, Journal of Hungarian Geomathematics, 2, 16-29.).
 A good visual explanation of the convergence index can be found at https://sourceforge.net/p/saga-gis/wiki/ta_morphometry_1/

 F. Diurnal Anisotropic Heating.
 The angle is set to 225 which is a southwest angle.
+This should approximate, at least in the northern hemisphere, the common observation that southwest aspects are the hottest/driest, while northeast aspects are cooler moister.

 G. MultiScale Topographic Position Index.
 Default parameters (scale_min, scale_Max, scale_num) seemed good to me.
 I rather like this as it seems to pull out differences in the age of alluvial fans.

 H. MRVBF/MRTTF http://onlinelibrary.wiley.com/doi/10.1029/2002WR001426/abstract.
 Intended for separating erosional and depositional areas.
 Valley bottoms = depositional areas.
 MRVBF: higher values indicate that this is more likely a valley bottom.
 MRRTF: higher values indicate more likely a ridge.
 "While MRVBF is a continuous measure, it naturally divides into classes corresponding to the different resolutions and slope thresholds.
 Values less than 0.5 are not valley bottom areas.
 Values from 0.5 to 1.5 are considered to be the steepest and smallest resolvable valley bottoms for 25 m DEMs.
 Flatter and larger valley bottoms are represented by values from 1.5 to 2.5, 2.5 to 3.5, and so on".
-According to the paper, T_Slope was set to 32 based on DEM resolution (10 m).
+According to the paper, T_Slope was set to 32 based on DEM resolution (10 m), but should probably be changed for other DEM resolutions.
 All other parameters were left to default values as suggested by the paper (section 5.4).

 I. Terrain Ruggedness Index.
 Which areas are the most rugged.
 "Calculates the sum change in elevation between a grid cell and its eight neighbor grid cells.
 I chose a radius of 10 cells (so for a 5 m DEM, 10x5 = 50m (or 100 m diameter)), and a circular mode. https://www.researchgate.net/publication/259011943_A_Terrain_Ruggedness_Index_that_Quantifies_Topographic_Heterogeneity

 J. Terrain Surface Convexity.
 Had to take the defaults since I couldn't get access to the paper.
 Probably a bad idea.
 Kernel 1 = eight neighborhood

 K. Saga wetness index.
 Kept all defaults as is.
+Please be aware that this takes an exeptionally long time to calculate, and might best be run seperate from other covariates.
+Also, this seems to be mostly cpu bound so a faster cpu is probalby going to make this run faster than more memory.
+Unsure if this could be parallized.

 L. Positive Topographic Openness: I'm not sure this makes much sense in an arid environment, but since it was intended to be input for geomorphological mapping I thought it might be interesting.
 Note, this calculation depends on a search radius (denoted L) over which the pixel is determined to be positive or negativley open. "larger values of L will highlight larger features and smaller L smaller forms".
 I tested several radii including 1x the DEM resolution, 5x the DEM resolution, 10x the DEM resolution and 100x the DEM resolution.
 I found absolutly no difference between 10x and 100x the the DEM resolution, while 1x and 5x were fairly visually similar (values were pretty similar too).
 However; I did feel that 1x the DEM resolution captured too much noise.
 I eventually decided that 10x the DEM resolution was the best radius to select as this seemed to highlight ridges and alluvial fan features when tested in mountains and bajadas.
 This publication best explains openess (Fig. 5 is particularly useful): Yokoyama, R. / Shirasawa, M. / Pike, R.J.
 (2002): Visualizing topography by openness: A new application of image processing to digital elevation models.
 Photogrammetric Engineering and Remote Sensing, Vol.68, pp.251-266.
 If you are using a different DEM resolution than 10m you will need to change the -RADIUS flag in the code.